UncleSocks/Aspin/README.md

 - `-x` or `--SUBSTITUTION` :  Specify a character substitution using the '>' symbol between your old and new character (e.g., l>!).
 Default value is None.
 - `-w` or `--WORDLIST` : Specify the wordlist file location.
 Default is the tagalog.txt file.
 - `-i` or `--INTERACTIVE` : The program will ask for user inputs to generate the passphrase.
 Default value is False.

+### Word Case Options
+- lowercase: All characters are in lowercase
+- uppercase: All characters are in uppercase
+- capitalize: Begining character of each word is in uppercase
+- randomize: Random uppercase and lowercase on each word

+### Numbers and Special Characters
+When specifying the `-N` or `--NUMBERS` argument, it will append a random number on each word.
+Similarly, when specifying `-S` or `-SPECIALCHARS`, it will also append a special character on each word.

+## Roadmap
+I will be adding other Philippine dialect wordlists as wekk as English support.
+At the time of writing, I considered this project as a practice for OOP (Classes) and Python in genera but we will see where this would go.